SaltyFish123/SaltyFish123.github.io/_posts/2022-06-27-c++_override.md

 To these constraints, which were also part of C++98, C++11 adds one more:

-* The functions’ reference qualifiers must be identical.
-Member function reference qualifiers are one of C++11’s less-publicized features, so don’t be surprised if you’ve never heard of them.
+* The functions' reference qualifiers must be identical.
+Member function reference qualifiers are one of C++11's less-publicized features, so don't be surprised if you've never heard of them.
 They make it possible to limit use of a member function to lvalues only or to rvalues only.
 Member functions need not be virtual to use them:

 ```cpp
 class Widget {